Hailey0528/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Prediction
+this is a specific situation for prediction.
+The Assume the vehicle is in the highway. after executing the current trajectory if

+### Behavior Planning
+In this part we need to decide which decision the vehicle will make.
+As in a simplified highway situatation, the vehicle can only execute three moves: change the lane to the left, change the lane to the right, decelerate and accelerate in the same lane.
+Let's think of the situation, if after executing the trajectory
+### Trajectory Planning

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).